suss-swe-ig/isg-parse-to-pdf/README.md

 # isg-to-pdf
-Converts the online SUSS iStudyGuide into a PDF
+Chrome extention for converting the online SUSS iStudyGuide into a PDF

 ## Documentation
 See [here](https://suss-swe-ig.github.io/docs-site).